larbi67/Writing-Portfolio/README.md

 # Writing Portfolio

 Welcome to my Writing Portfolio.
-Here, you will find a collection of my writings and articles on various topics, including cybersecurity, the Internet of Things (IoT), Microsoft technologies, and more.
+Here, you will find a collection of my writings and articles on various topics, including cybersecurity, the Internet of Things (IoT), Microsoft technologies, STEM, coding, Robotics, OT & ICS, embedded systems and more.
 Please feel free to explore the different sections to get a sense of my writing style and areas of expertise.

 ## Contents